 There is a number of things you should look at when choosing your CPI campaign provider.
 A well-targeted CPI campaign will often be successful, but the devil is in the detail, so these are the things to look out for.

-Do they work with ad networks, or have a set pool apps that they can advertise in?
+Do they work with ad networks, or have a set pool of apps that they can advertise in?
 The first has wider scope but the second – may bring a better targeting on the table, if those apps all belong to a particular category.
-Which brings us to niche.
+This brings us to the niche.

-Does the campaign provider specialise in generic mobile apps, or games?
+Does the campaign provider specialize in generic mobile apps or games?
 Specific verticals?
 Once again this is about making a choice between the reach of your advertising and its precision, and the answer should be given by the characteristics of your mobile app.

-Naturally you want to pay the right price for where and to who you are advertising.
-Most platforms have technology to track market averages and bid at levels set by you, but there may well be a commission on top of that for the platform, the ad network or the process.
+Naturally, you want to pay the right price for where and to who you are advertising.
+Most platforms have the technology to track market averages and bid at levels set by you, but there may well be a commission on top of that for the platform, the ad network, or the process.
 It’s not something you can avoid, but you should at least know what you’ll be expected to pay in order to budget effectively.